 The Keybus is used by the panel to communicate with modules and vice versa.
 Each module has four Keybus terminals that must be connected to the four Keybus terminals on the panel.
-For more information, see section 2.3 "Keybus Operation and Wiring" on page 4.
+For more information, see Section 2.3 ("Keybus Operation and Wiring").